yogster/blog/content/post/you-should-be-using-signal.md

 Not in this case.
 Signal operates as a nonprofit.
 While [Open Whisper Systems][6], the company behind Signal, is not registered as a nonprofit, they have just created the [Signal Foundation][7], a nonprofit whose mission is "to support, accelerate, and broaden Signal’s mission of making private communication accessible and ubiquitous."
 The foundation was started with an initial $50 million in funding from Brian Acton, co-Founder of WhatsApp, [who left in 2017 after the company launched monetisation efforts][13] and now is [telling everybody to stop using Facebook][8].

-# Yeah but all my friends are on WhatsApp!
+# Yeah, but all my friends are on WhatsApp!

 You don't need to choose; you can have both installed while you ask your contacts to switch to Signal.
 I have been doing this for a few weeks and it's suprising how willing people are to try Signal.